NiklasTiede/CheatSheet-Linux/README.md

 ## Cron Jobs

-The cron daemon is a built-in Linux utility that runs processes on your system at a scheduled time.
+The cron daemon is a built-in linux utility that runs processes on your system at a scheduled time.
 Cron reads the crontab (cron tables) for predefined commands and scripts.
 So if you want to execute certain scripts repeatedly, then doing cron jobs is the way to do.
 Add a new line with specified values to the crontab.

 ```bash
 crontab -l                                  # list all running cronjobs